NIT-Hamirpur-NITH/tipsNtricks/README.md

 40. **Easy Stroke Gesture recorder** -  control your desktop using mouse gestures
 41. [__fzf__](https://github.com/junegunn/fzf) - a genral purpose command line fuzzy finder, install it nd press `Ctrl + R` or `Ctrl + T` or `ALT + C` in terminal to see the magic.

-## Windows softwares and unilities
+## Windows softwares and Utilities
 1. **Putty** - ssh tunnelling in windows.
 2. **Rainmeter** - cool themes for windows
 3. **Cygwin** - Linux like environment for windows